IIIF/api/source/api/extension/navplace/index.md

 *   A Feature object has a `type` property with the value "Feature".
 *   A Feature object has a property with the name `geometry`.
 The value of the `geometry` property _SHALL_ be either a Geometry object as defined above or, in the case that the Feature is unlocated, a JSON null value.
 *   A Feature object has a property with the name `properties`.
 The value of the `properties` property is an object (any JSON object or a JSON null value).
 *   If a Feature has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature object with the name `id`.
 The value _MUST_ be a string, and the value _MUST_ be an HTTP(S) URI [as defined by the IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
+The `id` _MAY_ be the URI of a Feature Collection that contains the Feature with a unique fragment on the end.

 #### 2.1.3 Feature Collection